RTEMS/rtems-docs/c-user/config/bdbuf.rst

 VALUE CONSTRAINTS:
     The value of this configuration option shall be a valid Classic API task priority.
-The set of valid task priorities is scheduler-specific.
+The set of valid task priorities depends on the scheduler configuration.

 DESCRIPTION:
     The value of this configuration option defines the read-ahead task priority.